|

 CPA's policy and research work covers a broad range of issues having

-an impact on ageing and old age, including health and social services,
+an impact on ageing and older age, including health and social services,

-transport, citizenship and leisure activities.
+and rights and risks.
 In particular it is

 concerned with the analysis of public policy as it affects older people,